 Warehouse safety relies on workers being aware of their surroundings and being prepared to respond to hazards that arise.
 OSHA warehouse rules and regulations address the varying dangers that can affect the safety of workers.

-Forklifts, slips and falls, and falling objects are some of the top most dangerous hazards in warehouses.
-They each contribute to serious injuries and fatalities every year, but can be avoided with the right knowledge and training.
+Forklifts, slips and falls, and falling objects are among the most prominent hazards in warehouses.
+Each is associated with thousands of injuries and fatalities every year but may be prevented.

 Slips and falls are high-occurring hazards in warehouses that cause major injuries.
 Unsafe areas in a warehouse can contribute to slips and falls, but they often result from workers not having the proper training.